River Allow

 The River Allow (/ˈæloʊ/; Abhainn Ealla) is a river in Ireland, flowing through County Limerick and County Cork.

 Course

 The Allow rises in the Mullaghareirk Mountains and forms part of the County Limerick–County Cork border before flowing eastwards, passing under the R579 and meeting a tributary near Freemount, passing under the R578 and continuing southward to Kanturk where it meets the River Dalua.
 The Allow then flows southwards, passing under the N72 at Leader's Bridge and enters the Munster Blackwater at Ballymaquirk/Dromcummer Beg.
+The Munster Blackwater drains into the Celtic Sea at Youghal Harbour.

+Special Area of Conservation

+The River Allow is included in the Special Area of Conservation: Blackwater River (Cork/Waterford) SAC (Site Code 002170).

 Wildlife

 The River Allow is a salmon fishery.